huynguy-db/arcion-docs/content/docs/sources/source-setup/MySQL.md

     7 rows in set (0.011 sec)
     ```

-## III.
+### III.
 Set up MySQL user for Replicant
-1. Create MySQL user
+1. Create MySQL user:
     ```SQL
     CREATE USER 'username'@'replicate_host' IDENTIFIED BY 'password';
     ```
-2. Grant the following privileges on all tables involved in replication
+2. Grant the following privileges on all tables relevant to the replication:
     ```SQL
     GRANT SELECT ON "<user_database>"."<table_name>" TO 'username'@'replicate_host';
     ```
-3. Grant the following Replication privileges
+3. Grant the following Replication privileges:
     ```SQL
     GRANT REPLICATION CLIENT ON *.* TO 'username'@'replicate_host';
     GRANT REPLICATION SLAVE ON *.* TO 'username'@'replicate_host';
     ```
-4. Verify if created user can access bin logs
+4. Verify if this new user can access binary logs:
     ```SQL
     mysql> show binary logs;
     +------------------+-----------+